Peristasis (architecture)

-The peristasis (περίστασις) was a four-sided porch or hallway of columns surrounding the cella in an ancient Greek peripteral temple.
+The peristasis (περίστασις) was a four-sided porch or hallway of columns surrounding the cella (naos) in an ancient Greek peripteral temple.
 This allowed priests to pass round the cella (along a pteron) in cultic processions.

 If such a hall of columns surrounds a patio or garden, it is called a peristyle rather than a peristasis.

-In ecclesial architecture, it is also used of the area between the baluster of a Catholic church and the high altar (what is usually called the sanctuary or chancel).
+In ecclesial architecture, it is also used to designate the area between the baluster of a Catholic church and the high altar (what is usually called the sanctuary or chancel).